-First … a warm greeting from the women of a small village in Jinja.
+A warm greeting from the women in Jinja!
 I don’t know about you, but I’ll take a hoopin’ and a hollerin’, dancin’, red-dirt African welcome over the glitzy, red carpet, Hollywood variety any day of the week.

 During my recent journey in Uganda, I visited this community of women in Jinja, most of whom have been widowed and/or and left destitute by AIDS.
 Their economic survival depends upon a fair-trade business they’ve built with funding from an American businessman, as well as private donors.

 I’ll share my personal reflections on the time that I spent there with these woman and 37 other volunteers.
 But first, a brief background on the economic situation in this region.

 The statistics paint a gloomy picture for eastern and northern Uganda, including Jinja.